-- 4.1 The Governing Body will nominate a member to be responsible for safeguarding children and liaise with the DSL and or Headteacher in matters relating to safeguarding.
-It will ensure that: - the DSL takes lead responsibility for safeguarding and child protection and does not delegate this responsibility; - the DSL role is explicit in the role holder's job description; - safeguarding policies and procedures are in place, available to parents on the school website or by other means and reviewed at least annually; - mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of Keeping Children Safe in Education; - an annual report on the effectiveness of the school's safeguarding procedures is presented to the governing body and submitted to WSCB to meet s175/157 requirements; - any weaknesses brought to its attention relating to safeguarding are remedied without delay. - it complies with all legislative duties, including the duty to report suspected or known cases of FGM and the duty to prevent young people from being drawn into terrorism.
+- 4.1 The Governing Body has nominated a member to be responsible for safeguarding children, Mrs Sally Mills, who will liaise with the DSL and/or Head in matters relating to safeguarding.
+The Governing Body and Mr John Pitt will ensure that: - The DSL takes lead responsibility for safeguarding and child protection and does not delegate this responsibility; - The DSL role is explicit in the role holder's job description; - Safeguarding policies and procedures are in place, available to parents on the school website or by other means and reviewed annually; - Mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one (including Annex A) of Keeping Children Safe in Education; - An annual report on the effectiveness of the school's safeguarding procedures is presented to the governing body and submitted to WSCB, if requested to meet section 175/157 Local Authority requirements; - Any weaknesses brought to its attention relating to safeguarding are remedied without delay. - It complies with all legislative duties, including the duty to report suspected or known cases of FGM and the duty to prevent young children from being drawn into terrorism.

-4.2 The Headteacher will ensure that:
+4.2 The Head will ensure that: